ui5-community/babel-plugin-transform-modules-ui5/README.md

 ## Credits

-- Thanks to MagicCube for the upstream initial work.
+- Thanks to MagicCube for the upstream initial work and to [Ryan Murphy](https://github.com/r-murphy) for continuing development and handing over the project to the UI5 community.

 ## TODO